 A: Yes, if you’ve obtained the information lawfully.
-Hacking into an employee’s Facebook account to obtain evidence would be unlawful.
-If you’ve got this content via your own Facebook account or, as is more usually the case, one of your employee’s accounts this would be lawful.
+However, hacking into an employee’s Facebook account to obtain evidence would be unlawful.
+Therefore, if you’ve got this content via your own Facebook account or one of your employee’s accounts this would be lawful.

 Q: One of my managers has seen comments posted on a social networking site which he believes are defamatory.
 What can we do about it?

-A: A comment will likely be deemed defamatory if it is untrue and would undermine the reputation of the organisation in the eyes of “right thinking” members of society.
+A: Ordinarily, a comment will likely be deemed defamatory if it is untrue and would undermine the reputation of the organisation.
+In the eyes of “right thinking” members of society.
 Libellous comments are in a permanent form, identifying the company.
-The words used must be capable of damaging the company’s reputation.
+Moreover, the words used must be capable of damaging the company’s reputation.

 If you believe the comments are defamatory, contact the networking site.
 Ask them to remove the material.
-Bringing a civil claim for damages against the person that made the statement and the social network for publishing the material is possible but can be expensive.
+Therefore, you can bring a civil claim for damages against the person that made the statement and the social network for publishing the material is possible.
+However, it can be expensive.

 Q: Six months ago I dismissed a worker for swearing at a customer.
-She’s now posted derogatory comments about my business on a social networking site.
-What can I do about this?
+They have posted derogatory comments about my business on a social networking site.
+What can I do about it?

 A: E-mailing the networking site is the first step.
-Include a written report, demanding that the comment is removed immediately is essential.
-Writing to your former employee demanding she remove the content and informing her that if she doesn’t you will bring a claim against her for damages is your next step.
-Check the employee’s contract or any agreement she signed when she was dismissed.
-Does it impose post-termination conditions that her actions have breached?
-If it does, including in the letter notice of intention to sue for breach of contract.
+Include a written report demanding that the comment is removed immediately.
+This is essential.
+Writing to your former employee demanding she remove the content.
+Also, inform her that if she doesn’t, you will bring a claim against her for damages as your next step.
+Therefore, check the employee’s contract or any agreement they signed when they were dismissed.
+Does it impose post-termination conditions that their actions have breached?
+If it does, include in the letter notice of intention to sue for breach of contract.